-Cooperative agreements with the County would be necessary.
+Cooperative agreements with the County would be necessary, and would be established during the Project Approval and Environmental Document stage.
 A superseding freeway agreement would likely be required between Caltrans and the County of Fresno to address the modified connection to State Route 99.
 Maintenance agreements would likely be needed.
 A relinquishment agreement would be needed for the right-of-way of the removed ramps at Cedar Avenue.